 The carnival’s action takes place over three consecutive Saturdays in late March, early April and is made up of 18 Group races with a collective prize pool of over $11 million.
 Golden Slipper Stakes day at Rosehill is Australia’s biggest race day and also features the Group I races, The Galaxy, the George Ryder Stakes, the Rosehill Guineas, the Coolmore Classic, and Ranvet Stakes.
 It is the only meeting in Australia that has five Group 1 races on the day and so really is a big deal down under.

-Rosehill Race Course address and website
+Rosehill Race Course Address

 James Ruse Dr, Rosehill, New South Wales 2142, Australia